StefanVermeent/abcd_ddm/README.md

 ### 4. Manuscript

-1.  `registered_report/scripts/staging.R`: Reads and combines all the results generated by the primary analyses and combines them in a list for the final manuscript.
+1.  `registered_report/scripts/staging.R`: Reads and combines all the relevant analysis objects generated by the analysis scripts and combines them in a list for the supplemental materials.
 2.  `registered_report/registered_report.qmd`: loads the staged results
-    list and knits together the written manuscript and all statistics, tables, and figures computed in previous scripts.
+    list and knits together the supplemental materials and all statistics, tables, and figures computed in previous scripts.

 ### 5. Supplement

-1.  `supplement/staging.R`: Reads and combines all the results generated by the primary analyses and combines them in a list for the supplemental materials.
+1.  `supplement/scripts/staging_suppl.R`: Reads and combines all the relevant analysis objects generated by the analysis scripts and combines them in a list for the supplemental materials.
 2.  `supplement/supplemental_materials.qmd`: loads the staged results
     list and knits together the written supplement and all tables and figures computed by the staging script above.